santanupattanayak/aims/_posts/RNN and the Vanishing Gradient Problem.md

    $`\nabla_{h_{t-k}} h_t`$  = $`\prod_{j=t:t-k+1}\nabla_{h_{j-1}} h_j=`$ $`f^{'}(t)*`$$`f^{'}(t-1)*..*`$$`f^{'}(t-k+1)*US^{k}U^{-1}`$

    Do note that the eigen values may have imaginary component too and hence can be complex numbers, which may lead to oscillatory behavior in learning.
+However for the purpose of our vanishing gradient analysis focusing on the magnitude of the eigen values should suffice.

 10. When the magnitude of the eigen values $`|\lambda_{i}|`$ of $`W_{hh}`$ housed in $`S`$ are less than 1 then  $`|\lambda_{i}|^{k} \rightarrow 0 `$ when $`k`$ is large.
 Likewise the eigen values with magnitude > 1 with explode for large $`k`$.
 Vanishing gradient happens when the largest of the eigen value $`max_{i}|\lambda_{i}| < 1`$ as then $`S^{k} \rightarrow 0`$ .
 The $`f^{'}(t)`$ won't be able to help much in avoiding the vanishing gradient in this case as the derivatives of the $`tanh`$ is used for the function $`f`$  whose gradient is at all times < 1.

 11. Alternately if the magnitude of the eigen values are > 1 then it may lead to exploding gradient causing unstable weight updates.